AliAkberAakash/current_weather/README.md

 - Open the project in you favourite IDE
 - Add an `env.dart` file under the lib folder
 - Add you API key in the `env.dart` file
-- Run the app using flutter run command
+- Run the app using the `flutter run` command

 ## 2. Design System